 And it is best to avoid activated charcoal for teeth whitening if you have crowns, caps, or porcelain veneers as it may cause discoloration.

-So how often should you use this charcoal whitening paste?
+How often should you use this charcoal teeth whitening paste?

 Since the baking soda activated charcoal is slightly abrasive, I recommend using it no more than twice a week.